-Our library is open to all students, and library times have been scheduled for each grade, Prekindergarten through 5th grade.
+Our library is open to all students, and library times have been scheduled for each grade in Lower School.
 The goals of the library are to encourage the life-long love of reading by maintaining a diverse collection; to enrich the curriculum by acquiring materials that complement classroom learning; and to support all members of the Topeka Collegiate Community in their intellectual endeavors.